Fungus gnats biological pest control banner

 A single application does not guarantee that the mourning flies will disappear forever.
 In case of an infestation of a larger scale, we recommend you to apply these saviours several times.
 Wait 1 or 2 weeks each time to really see if your plant(s) are free of these gnats.
 It is also good to know that these saviours are not big fans of direct sunlight.
 So make sure that the plant(s) you release these saviours on is/are in a place where the sun never shines too brightly.

 PLNTS tip!
-Use these natural predators in combination with mournin fly catchers, this way you deal with the problem nested in the soil and the little gnats flying around in your urban jungle.
+Use these natural predators in combination with mourning fly catchers, this way you deal with the problem nested in the soil and the little gnats flying around in your urban jungle.
 Hopefully you will be rid of these annoying creatures quickly!

 And that is how you solve your Fungas gnats problem, woohoo!
 Hopefully this blog was helpful in lending you a helping hand in fighting off your infestation.
 If you have any additional questions about fungus gnats, or any other pest, you can visit our PLNTSdoctor page.
 Curious about how to get rid of other pests with biological pest control?
 Check out this blog, where we link all the blogs with the information you are looking for!